 Bundle your insurance policies.
-With insurance, businesses can sometimes find discounts when they purchase multiple policies from the same provider.
+Businesses can sometimes find discounts when they purchase multiple insurance policies from the same provider.
 For example, if your business is considered low risk, you may qualify for a business owner’s policy.
 A BOP bundles general liability insurance and commercial property insurance together at a reduced rate.

 Pay your entire premium upfront.
 Your general liability policy premium can typically be paid in monthly or annual installments.
 It might be tempting to go with a smaller monthly payment, but consider paying the full premium.
-Businesses can usually save money this way because many insurers offer discounts for annual premiums.
+Many insurers offer discounts for premiums paid annually.

 Proactively manage your risks.
 If your small business has a clean claims history, you can expect lower insurance rates.
 An effective way to do this is to create a comprehensive risk management plan.
 For example, you might: